dream-num/univer.ai/packages/community/src/pages/workspace/_blog.md

 <figcaption>Univer Collaborative Editing Debugging Environment</figcaption>

 The Univer server focuses on scalability and performance, designed to support distributed systems for greater concurrency and performance.
-It primarily uses two programming languages: **Golang** and **Node.js**.
+It primarily uses two programming languages: **Golang** and **JavaScript**.

 - Golang excels in handling intense concurrency and rapid network I/O, allowing the Univer collaboration engine to easily handle excessive client connection requests.
-- Node.js shares JavaScript code with the frontend, significantly reducing the error rate in handling collaborative conflicts and establishing a crucial foundation for future server-side computation and rendering.
+- JavaScript (Node.js) makes code sharing between the backend and the frontend an piece of cake, significantly reducing the possibility of running into errors in handling conflicts and establishing a crucial foundation for future server-side computation and rendering.

 ![](/workspace/img6.png)